pacoorozco/probind/README.md

 ### Docker method

 This will create several [Docker](https://www.docker.com/) containers to implement all ProBIND needings.
-A web server, a database server and a Redis server.
+An application server, a web server, a database server.

 Prior this installation, you **need to have installed** this software: